By MICK ROBERTS ©

-Born in 1918 at Thirroul, Robert Moore Urwin began his working life as a railway fireman and engine driver, later meeting his future wife, Lurline at a Woonona Bowling Club ‘social’.
+Born in 1918 at Thirroul on the NSW South Coast, Robert Moore Urwin began his working life as a railway fireman and engine driver, later meeting his future wife, Lurline at a Woonona Bowling Club ‘social’.
 It was ironic they met on licensed premises, as it would be in pubs and clubs they would spend the rest of their married life.

 Lurline Rose Corney was born in 1923 at Coledale and the two were married at St Augustines Bulli in 1941.

 I caught up with Lurline Dacombe – who had remarried after Bob’s death in 1981 – at Headlands Hotel, Austinmer, in 2003.
 They had managed ‘Headlands’ during the 1950s and 60s.